-Planning Proposal 2 (PP2) applies environmental and non-environmental zones to approximately 600 properties and is on public exhibition until 6 December 2019.
+Planning Proposal 2 (PP2) applies environmental and non-environmental zones to approximately 600 properties.
+Public exhibition period for this Planning Proposal closed on 6 December 2019.

 This Planning Proposal will amend the LEP 2014 zoning maps and other maps, such as Floor Space Ratio, Lot Size, Height of Building, Drinking Water Catchment and Acid Sulfate Soils.
 See below for an explanation of these maps.
 These map layers need to be considered for any future development on the land.

 Public exhibition has now closed.
 All submissions received will be reviewed by staff, individually working with each landowner if any changes are required.

 A submissions report will be presented to Council later this year to progress the planning proposal, to apply the agreed LEP 2014 zones.
 When Council has considered the submissions and endorsed the final planning proposal, landowners whose land will be subject to an E zone will be notified in writing of Council's decision.

 What changes might apply to my property?

 Zoning - Agreed Environmental (E2 Environmental Conservation & E3 Environmental Management) and / or other LEP 2014 zones.